ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 While the pangenome may provide greater insight into questions related to the genetic and genomic nature of a species, these data require the use of bioinformatics tools that are different than those typically used on reference genomes.
 This module aims to introduce you to the idea of *pangenome graphs* and the bioinformatics tools used for their analysis.

+This video XXX has a brief overview of pangenomics and this module.

 ## **Before Starting**